top of page

-England’s coastal communities face significant deprivation, neglect, and disproportionately poor health compared to inland areas, including elevated rates of mental health issues, chronic diseases, and dementia.
-The COVID-19 pandemic has further widened these disparities, with coastal areas experiencing higher mortality, long COVID prevalence, and unemployment rates.
-However, research into how these health and socioeconomic challenges vary within coastal communities remains limited, hindering effective policy and practice.
+England’s coastal communities face significant challenges.
+These areas often experience deprivation, neglect, and poor health compared to inland regions.
+Neglected communities show elevated rates of mental health issues, chronic diseases, and dementia.
+The COVID-19 pandemic has widened these disparities, leading to higher mortality rates, long COVID prevalence, and increased unemployment in coastal areas.
+Despite these pressing issues, research into health and socioeconomic challenges in these regions remains limited.
+This hampers the development of effective policy and practice addressing the needs of these communities.

-The study by Cain et al. (2023) examines the dynamics of food insecurity, health, well-being, demographics, and deprivation in Fleetwood, a socially deprived coastal town in Lancashire, UK, before and after COVID-19.
-Using hospital admission and community mental health referral data, we assess health outcomes and trends, while free school meal eligibility serves as a proxy for food insecurity and its associated impacts on health and well-being.
+The study conducted by Cain et al. (2023) explores the complex dynamics of food insecurity, health, well-being, demographics, and deprivation in Fleetwood.
+Fleetwood is a socially deprived coastal town in Lancashire, UK, which has faced numerous challenges exacerbated by the pandemic.
+The research examines changes before and after COVID-19, using hospital admission and community mental health referral data.
+These measures help assess health outcomes and trends in the region.
+Moreover, free school meal eligibility serves as a proxy for food insecurity, illustrating its associated impacts on health and well-being.

 Key Findings